william-spongberg/COMP30019-Project-2/README.md

 - Randomly offsets the x vertices to create a stretching and deforming effect
 - Has a random chance to discard all pixels, creating a flickering effect, just like a broken TV
 - Overlays the result with black bars using dithering, just like CRTs have
-- Enables GPU instancing, which in conjunction with [Glitch.cs](Assets\Scripts\Shaders\Glitch.cs) and/or [AfterImage.cs](Assets\Scripts\Shaders\AfterImage.cs) can create a glitchy afterimage effect.
-[Glitch.cs](Assets\Scripts\Shaders\Glitch.cs) is used to randomly displace instances around the NPC, while [AfterImage.cs](Assets\Scripts\Shaders\AfterImage.cs) is used to create a trail of afterimages behind the NPC.
-They do not use any parameters apart from enabling GPU instancing for the material the shader is attached to.
+- Enables GPU instancing, which in conjunction with [Glitch.cs](Assets\Scripts\Shaders\Glitch.cs) can create a glitchy afterimage effect by randomly displacing instances around the NPC.

 It has several different properties for fine-tuning:
 - **_Texture**: for the texture to be given to the shader